systemslab/popper-paper/paper/paper.md

     experiments following the DevOps practice (@Sec:popper);
   * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * A use case detailing how to follow Popper in practice (@Sec:cases).
+  * A use case that details how to follow the convention and illustrates its benefits (@Sec:cases).

 In this work, we demonstrate the benefits of following the Popper
-convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors went through; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments.
+convention: it brings order to personal research workflows; lowers the barrier for others to re-execute published experiments on multiple platforms with minimal effort and without having to speculate on what the original authors went through; and leverages automated regression testing to maintain the reproducibility integrity of experiments.

 # Experimental Practices {#sec:common-practice}